JanakanSureshraj/Resume_Bot-VDart/README.md

-This project is aimed at automating specific components to automate the hiring process of the company.
+This project is aimed at automating specific components to revolutionize the hiring process of the company.

 ## Audio Transcription Component
 Built using FastAPI and leverages the WhisperX library, an enhanced speech-to-text model based on OpenAI's Whisper, for accurate audio transcription.
 The application is designed to handle file uploads, save them temporarily using Python’s os module, and perform real-time transcription using PyTorch (torch) on a GPU (cuda) or CPU, depending on availability.
 The model operates in "int8" precision mode for optimized memory usage, and the transcribed text is returned in a structured JSON format.
 The API features include file handling, error management, and auto-generated documentation through FastAPI’s Swagger UI (/docs - allowing users to interact with the API and test the endpoints).
 The entire setup ensures efficient transcription with minimal resource usage and is ideal for automating audio-to-text tasks in large-scale applications.